We published two great tutorials on the BM25 and BM25F algorithms.

 The “take away home” from the theory behind these algorithms:

-1. A term (e.g., a keyword) has more information gain when it occurs for the very first time.
+1. A term (e.g., a keyword) has more information gain the first time it occurs in a document.

-2. More likely, a term weights more in a title field than in other fields.
+2. More likely, a term weighs more in a title field than in other fields.

 4. A linear combination of field scores that destroys term dependencies is contraindicated (See BM25F).